-- communicator (chainer.communicators.CommunicatorBase) ChainerMN communicator. - rank (int) Target process specifier. - delegate_variable (chainer.Variable) Pointer to the other non-connected component. - tag (int) Optional message ID (MPI feature). - device (int) Target device specifier. - force_tuple (bool) If False (the default) a Variable will be returned when the number of outputs is one.
-Otherwise, this method returns a tuple even when the number of outputs is one. - Returns Data received from target process.
+- communicator (chainer.communicators.CommunicatorBase) ChainerMN communicator. - rank (int) Target process specifier. - delegate_variable (chainer.Variable) Pointer to the other non-connected component. - tag (int) Optional message ID (MPI feature). - force_tuple (bool) If False (the default) a Variable will be returned when the number of outputs is one.
+Otherwise, this method returns a tuple even when the number of outputs is one.

+Returns Data received from target process.
 If backward() is invoked by this variable, it will send gradients to the target process.